Frisco Rowing Center (FRC) at Lake Dillon

 Follow the traffic pattern.
 A map of the traffic pattern is located at our tent.
 The traffic pattern is our number one safety rule to prevent collisions.
-Please know the pattern and stay safe.

 Be aware of your surroundings: FRC shares the water and docks with a lot of beginner boaters, kayakers, stand up paddlers and vacationers who have rented boats from the Marina.
 They may be unaware that our boats move quickly.

-If you can see lightning, even at what seems to be quite a distance, DO NOT LAUNCH.
-If you spot lightning while on the water, HEAD BACK TO the marina IMMEDIATELY.
+If you can see lightning, DO NOT LAUNCH.
+HEAD BACK TO the marina IMMEDIATELY.
 If lightning starts before you can get back, pull into the nearest shore and wait it out.

 The wind is one of our major weather hazards.
 Early morning hours tend to be calm, with the wind tending to increase midmorning.
 The wind can come up quickly and often without much warning.
 Check wind projections at this website:

-Our lake is very cold early season.
-Get out of the water asap if you flip.
+Our lake is very cold.
 Hypothermia can set in quickly.
 Be aware of the dangers of cold water immersion and symptoms of Hypothermia.

 FRC maintains a monitored logbook to keep track of members on the lake, to convey lake conditions to fellow rowers, and to note problems with boats.
 All rowers, including private boat owners, must log in and out each time they row.

-For safety, wear a personal flotation device or have one on board each time you row.
-FRC highly recommends Members purchase their own PFD’s.
+For safety, wear a personal flotation device.
+Members must purchase their own PFD’s.